yuri-spizhovyi-mit/ET6-edXtras/2_behavior_strategy_implementation/describing_programs.md

 except KeyboardInterrupt:
     # assign: sad face for interrupted input
     #   this handles the case where the user doesn't want to provide input
-    #   similar to handling null in the JS version
     reaction = ':('
 else:
     # check: convert input to lower case and compare to 'yes'